Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Numerical experiments

 \subsection{Experimental setup}

-\textbf{Computing and approximating queries.} For the first experiment, our set of input graphs is composed of pairs of trees $(T[0,k], T[1, k])_{k\in \N}$ presented in Section \ref{sec:saturationoverview}.
-We compare for $i \in [2]$, the two following GNNs: \begin{itemize} \item[i)] The ReLU GNN that exactly computes the query $Q_i$.
+\textbf{Computing and approximating queries.} For the first experiment, our set of input graphs is composed of pairs of trees $(T[0,k,m], T[1, k,m])_{k\in \N, m \in \N}$ presented in Section \ref{sec:saturationoverview}.
+These are unicolored for $Q_1$ and colored as follows for $Q_2$: the root $s$ and the $x_i$ are red, and the leaves are blue.
+We compare for $i \in [2]$, the two following GNNs:

-For $Q_1$, the ReLU GNN has sum-aggregation, $4$ iterations (depth of $Q$).
-The input and output dimensions are set for convenience to $4$ to have a constant dimension for all iterations.
-In particular, all features vectors of the input vertices are set to $e_1$, the first canonical vector of $\R^{4}$.
-The weights and biases are set accordingly to the construction in Section \ref{sec:approximateexpressivity} (specified in Appendix~\ref{app:convergence}).
-Their exact values are explicited in the Appendix~\ref{appendix:numericalexperiments}.